klimovaxenia/english/lessons-david.md

 Doe**s**n't she **have** a cat?
 No, she doesn't (does not) **have** a cat.
 She **has** a dog.
 Don't they play basketball?

-#### Exercises

-to be and not (Am not, isn't, aren't)

-1. ...
-I ... nice?
-2. ... they friends?
-3. ... you student?
-4. ... dogs funny?
-5. ... this cat white?
-6. ...
-David a good student? :)
-7. ...
-David and Mary ... brother and sister?
-8. ... we friends?

-Don't, Do ... not / Doesn't, Does ... not

-1. ...
-I run with my dog every morning?
-2. ... he brush his teeth every morning?
-3. ... dogs like meat?
-4. ...
-David **play** basketball?
-Yes, he ... basketball.
-5. ...
-David and Mary have dogs?
-Yes, they ... dogs.
-6. ... we go to school on Sundays?